Eight Ways for Effective Performance Reviews

 Make sure you take time to review how well the performance review process is working.
 Simply ask all those involved through the communication channels available to you.
 E.g. general discussions at staff meetings, one-to-one meetings, focus groups, staff surveys and intranet discussion forums.
 You can also analyse completion rates for appraisals/record forms, the number of appeals against assessments/ratings and how well the appraisal documentation is being completed.

-To find out more about how our HR Software can help you to automate your performance management review process you can watch a live demo or contact us to discuss your requirements.
+To find out more about how our HR Software can help you to automate your performance management review process you can contact us to discuss your requirements.